josephbeuysmum/Dertisch/README.md

 ^^ *it would make more sense to simply delete these two lines, but they are included here to demonstrate how they would be used if they were needed.*

-All `Filzanzug` model classes have `FZSignalsService` injected by default, and it is also possible to inject other model classes into each other.
+All `Dertisch` model classes have `FZSignalsService` injected by default, and it is also possible to inject other model classes into each other.
 For instance, in the code example above `FZImageProxy` has `FZUrlSessionService` injected as it depends upon it to load external images.

 The above code example features the two model classes `SomeProxy` and `SomeService`.
-These are bespoke model classes not included in `Filzanzug` but written specifically for the implementing app in question.
+These are bespoke model classes not included in `Dertisch` but written specifically for the implementing app in question.
 The boilerplate code for `SomeProxy` looks like this:

-	import Filzanzug
+	import Dertisch

 	extension SomeProxy: FZModelClassProtocol {
 		var closet: FZModelClassCloset { return closet_ }